 The section’s intent and purpose is to promote the use and understanding of our scientific data and information and to educate and share knowledge on the “value and benefits” of Environmental Sciences.

 Articles are based on current activities in the Science and Technical Support Section’s work program.
-For past work, see our archived newsletters.
+Past SciFYI newsletters are rich in science and you can find them in our archived newsletters.
 Individual articles are published in Adobe Acrobat (PDF) format and authors cited.

 Contributors to King County’s SciFYI

-Download the full January 2017 SciFYI Newsletter (7.6 Mb) in its publication format for printing on letter size pages.
+Download the full February 2020 SciFYI Newsletter (6.7 MB) in its publication format for printing on letter size pages.